0sx1s/0sx1s/README.md

 • Typing 0s and 1s[/](https://010.software)
 → Zero One Zero (0s1s0s) is an experience to know, learn and understand.
-  Insprised by archillect from Pak.
+  Insprised by Archillect from Pak.

 • Building, UNKWN[/](https://kwn.bar)
 → A studio that ONLY makes dope shit.
 Driven by Curiosity.